 UNDP and the United Nations System in Uzbekistan

 UNDP and other UN agencies present in Uzbekistan are working to assist the government in overcoming a number of national development challenges.
-As part of the UN Country Team (UNCT, which currently includes 11 UN agencies), UNDP is helping to achieve this objective by reaching a number of development results outlined within the United Nations Development Assistance Framework (UNDAF).
+As part of the UN Country Team (UNCT, which currently includes 11 UN agencies), UNDP is helping to achieve this objective by reaching a number of development results outlined within the United Nations Development Assistance Framework (UNDAF) for 2016-2020.

 The United Nations Development Assistance Framework (UNDAF)

-The UNDAF is a common strategic plan utilised by the United Nations in Uzbekistan during the period from 2010 to 2015, developed as a result of a consultative process undertaken to determine how the UN can most effectively respond to Uzbekistan’s national priorities and needs.
-The framework has been guided by the Millennium Declaration, the national Welfare Improvement Strategy (WIS) for 2008-2010, and other national documents.
-The plan has identified four priority areas where the United Nations can make contributions, including Economic Well-being, Social Services, Environment and Governance.
+The UNDAF is a common strategic plan utilised by the United Nations in Uzbekistan and developed as a result of a consultative process undertaken to determine how the UN can most effectively respond to Uzbekistan’s national priorities and needs.

 UN Agencies’ Cooperation

 The UN Resident Coordinator System integrates and promotes the mainstreaming of human rights and gender concerns into UN programming within four UNDAF outcomes.
-The UN system also supports national partners in the implementation of programmes aimed at MDG achievement, as well as monitoring MDG progress in the country.
+The UN system also supports national partners in the implementation of programmes aimed at SDGs achievement, as well as monitoring of SDGs localisation progress in the country.
 Additional information can be found in the Resident Coordinator Annual Report, in other strategic documents, and on the UN in Uzbekistan website.

 United Nations Agencies in Uzbekistan